Swiatek Serene As Questions Linger Over French Open Rivals - UrduPoint

 Like Jelena Ostapenko in 2017, it was her first title at tour level.
 Unlike the Latvian, who has struggled to reproduce her best tennis regularly, Swiatek appears better equipped to stay at the top.

-She entered the top 10 for the first time last week, and has cited the consistency of Rafael Nadal, Novak Djokovic and Roger Federer as a goal for which she can strive.
+She entered the top 10 for the first time last week, but has to face close friend Kaja Juvan of Slovenia in her opener in Paris.

-"I'm really proud of myself that I'm actually starting to be more consistent, because that was my goal from the beginning," said Swiatek.
+"We are friends, but on court everybody is equal.
+I'm actually good at forgetting that I'm playing against my best friend," Swiatek said Friday.

-"I feel right now that I am doing huge progress in that matter.
-But it was actually a bit frustrating after the French Open, because sometimes you can't see the result of your work.
+In theory, this French Open could be the chance for Naomi Osaka to step up on clay.

 The world number one has won three titles this year and reached the Madrid final, but an arm injury at the Italian Open forced her out of the quarter-finals and cast doubt over her fitness in Paris.